Crime in China: Drug trade

 PRC is a major transshipment point for heroin produced in the Golden Triangle.
 Growing domestic drug abuse is a significant problem in PRC.
 Available estimates place the domestic spending on illegal drugs to be $17 billion.
+Drug abuse has spread rapidly in China since its re-emergence as a national problem in the late 1980s.
+China's drug problem doesn't seem to be abating much.
+After some years of progress in the mid-2000s, the Chinese government is now acknowledging that the country has a long way to go in controlling.

 Domestic violence

 China has a high rate of domestic violence.
 In 2004, the All-China Women’s Federation compiled survey results to show that thirty percent of the women in China experienced domestic violence within their homes.